pwittchen/ReactiveBeacons/README.md

 # ReactiveBeacons
-Android library scanning BLE beacons nearby with RxJava
+Android library scanning BLE (Bluetooth Low Energy) beacons nearby with RxJava

 This library has limited functionality, but its API is very simple and has just three methods including constructor: